Skip to content

 raw yellow topaz

-Both topaz and citrine are considered to be the November gemstone.
-While topaz is often referred to as a stone, it's technically a hard silicate mineral.
-The colour of the topaz is based on defects or impurities in the crystal structuring, leading to some rich and intriguing hues and a lot of variations.
+Both topaz and citrine are considered the November gemstones.
+While topaz is often referred to as a stone, it’s technically a hard silicate mineral.
+The colour of topaz is based on defects or impurities in the crystal structuring, leading to some rich and intriguing hues and many variations.

 Citrine is a quartz variety and has been popular since ancient times.
 You often see citrine in engagement rings from the Edwardian and Art Deco eras being integrated into bold, eye-catching designs.
 However, its appeal certainly didn’t end even as those periods ended.